Isoperimetric Inequality on Manifolds with Quadratically Decaying Curvature: Introduction

 To improve the above result, let us elaborate another strategy to consider the \textit{reverse-improvement} problem.
 The first step is to recall a result from \cite{Varo}: for $n>2$,

 Combine this with the so-called reverse Riesz inequality:

 We obtain another criterion for \textit{reverse-improvement} problem:

 Now, it was proved in \cite{H2} that \eqref{RRp} holds on $M$ for all $1<p<\infty$.
 So, the above criterion indicates that \eqref{S_n^p} holds on $M$ for all $1<p<n$.
-Note that this criterion improve the inequality \eqref{S_n^p} on $M$ to $1<p<n$.
 However, first, proving \eqref{RRp} itself could be tricky and second, this criterion cannot yield any information for $p=1$, which is potentially the most significant and interesting case.

 To study further in this direction, let us introduce the following notation.
 Let $o\in M$ be fixed.
-Denote by $r(x)$, the distance from $x$ to $o$, i.e. $d(x,o)$.
+Denote by $r(x)$, the distance from $x$ to $o$, i.e., $d(x,o)$.
 In the rest of this note, we say $M$ has quadratically decaying Ricci curvature if for all $x\in M$, and some $\kappa \in \mathbb{R}$,

 where $g$ is the Riemannian metric.
 Several copies of $\mathbb{R}^n$, manifold with conical ends are two particular examples which satisfy \eqref{QD}.

 Suppose $M$ has at most finitely many ends.
 We say $M$ satisfies $(\textrm{RCE})$ if there exists a constant $\theta\in (0,1)$ such that for all $R\ge 1$ and all $x\in \partial B(o,R)$, there is a continuous path $\gamma:[0,1]\to B(o,R) \setminus B(o,\theta R)$ and a geodesic ray $\tau:[0,\infty)\to M\setminus B(o,R)$ such that